CiscoTestAutomation/pyats-image-builder/README.md

   dirname/repo2name:            # alternatively, you can also specify a sub-folder to clone to
     url: "https://address/path/to/repo2.git"

+jobfiles:                       # Additional criteria to consider in job discovery in the image
+                                # [Optional]

+  paths:                        # list of paths to the job files
+    - relative/path/to/job.py
+    - /absolute/path/to/job/in/workspace/job.py
+  matches:                      # list of regex expressions to match in discovery
+    - .*job.py

 proxy:                          # proxy variables - use this if your host server is behind a proxy
                                 # (needed for pip installations using public PyPI servers)
   HTTP_PROXY: "http://127.0.0.1:1111"